Follow me on Twitter for my latest adventures!

 $ echo 1 2 3 1 2 3 $ echo a b c a b c $ echo <Press ALT + .> $ echo c $ echo <Press ALT + .> again $ echo 3

-However, if you wish to get 1st or 2nd or n-th argument, use the digit-argument command ALT + 1 (or ESC + 1) or ALT + 2 (or ESC +2), etc. Here is an example:
+However, if you want to get 1st or 2nd or n-th argument, use the digit-argument command ALT + 1 (or ESC + 1)

 $ echo a b c a b c $ echo <Press ALT + 1> <Press ALT + .> $ echo a a $ echo <Press ALT + 2> <Press ALT + .> $ echo b b